Ministry of New and Renewable Energy (MNRE)

 | State Government | 30% = ~₹1.05 lakh |

-| Farmer's Share | 10–20% = ~₹35,000–70,000 |
+| Farmer's Share | 10 to 20% = ~₹35,000 to 70,000 |

-The farmer's share can also be covered by a bank loan in most states — meaning some farmers get the pump with zero upfront payment.
+The farmer's share can also be covered by a bank loan in most states.
+Meaning some farmers get the pump with zero upfront payment.

 4State-Wise Application Portals